piccolbo/autosig/README.rst

 Credits
 -------

-This pacakge is heavily based on `attrs<https://github.com/python-attrs/attrs>`_.
+This package is heavily based on `attrs <https://github.com/python-attrs/attrs>`_.
 While that may change in the future, for now it must be said this is a thin layer over that, with a bit of reflection sprinkled over.
 It is, I suppose, a quite original direction to take ``attrs`` into.

 This package was created with Cookiecutter_ and the `elgertam/cookiecutter-pipenv`_ project template, based on `audreyr/cookiecutter-pypackage`_.